 That was not enough to satisfy commenters, who came to ask the district to protect students’ rights.

-Hayden Neville testified the action of the boys trying to enter the girls’ bathroom was intentional harassment and bullying of the transgender student who used the boys’ bathroom.
+Hayden Nevill testified the action of the boys trying to enter the girls’ bathroom was intentional harassment and bullying of the transgender student who used the boys’ bathroom.

-“Forcing a transgender person to use the bathroom they are not comfortable with is inflicting emotional distress,” Neville said.
+“Forcing a transgender person to use the bathroom they are not comfortable with is inflicting emotional distress,” Nevill said.

 The School District’s non-discrimination policy is not new; it was passed in 1980.
 It was revised to include sexual expression in 2014 and hasn’t changed in the last five years.
 An Administration Regulation 130.2 about safety for students with different gender identity was adopted in 2011.